 In order to decrease the number of implants in the shielding, a shielding beam blocker made of lead was deployed in front of the shielding material.
 This was an unstable measure, as it was a hindrance for ions entering the detector in a too large angle.
-It also for different materials in the shielding between the scintillators.
+It also prevented particles with high energy from passing through the shielding material and exiting.
+Simulations were run using C. The standard settings in table 2 were used, except from the shielding beam blocker size which was set to 2 cm, 5 cm, 10 cm and 15 cm, and the shielding beam blocker material which was taken as lead and vacuum.